Cappelletti Pasta

 6. Nutrient Balance: With protein-rich fillings, it’s more satisfying than plain pasta.

-7. Celebratory Dish: Reserved for special occasions, it feels extraordinary whenever it’s served.
+7. Celebratory Dish: Reserved for special occasions, it feels extraordinary when serving.

 8. Linguine pasta